-If your organization is using our Embedding 1.0, Chartio holds all the returned queries from the embedded dashboard until all results are returned before pushing to the embedded dashboard.
+If your organization is using our old version of embedding, Chartio holds all the returned queries from the embedded dashboard until all results are returned before pushing to the embedded dashboard.
 The maximum size of the returned charts for the embedded dashboard cannot exceed 10MB.

-If your organization is using our Embedding 2.0, we will load the full dashboard in an iframe.
+If your organization is using Interactive Embedding, we will load the full dashboard in an iframe.
 Therefore, your dashboard will load incrementally as a dashboard normally would in Chartio directly.

 If you’re interested in seeing a demo or enabling Embedding for your account, please contact email@example.com.